Redevelopment Authority of the County of Greene (RACG)

-Current rehabilitation projects underway and homes FOR SALE in Greene County:
+Current rehabilitation projects underway and homes/properties FOR SALE in Greene County:

 133 Bowlby Street, Waynesburg (Waynesburg Borough, Central Greene School District): 3 bedroom, 1-1/2 baths, basement, off-street parking.
 Ready for rehab; should be ready for occupancy Fall 2017.
 Click HERE for picture of house.

 333 Steele Hill Road, Mt.
 Morris (Dunkard Township, Southeastern Greene School District): purchased at Judicial Sale.
 The RACG needs to rehab.
 Three bedrooms, 2 baths, large family room, out in the country.
 Should be ready for occupancy July 2017.
 Click HERE to view home.

 117 Duquesne St, Greensboro (Southeastern Greene School District): RACG needs to rehab.
 Two bedrooms, 1 bath, off-street parking.
 Should be ready for occupancy Fall 2017.
 Click HERE for current view.

 126 Fairview Avenue, Jefferson (Jefferson-Morgan School District): NEW Ranch on slab, 3 bedroom, 1 bath.
 Hallway and all doors wide enough for wheel chair.
 Walk in shower.
 Should be ready for occupancy Fall 2017.
 Click HERE to view home.

 If interested in any of the above properties, please contact Dave Calvario, Executive Director for the RACG, to discuss further information, call 724-852-5306 or email to dcalvario.
 Click HERE for letter of current listings information.